 Purpose of Angel and Tarot Cards

 Both types of decks are similar in that they are interpreted by a card reader to help an individual.
-They can be used for a specific question or in a more general sense as a life reading giving feedback on many facets of the person being read.
+They can be used for a specific question or in a more general sense as a live reading giving feedback on many facets of the person being read.

 Angel decks typically have forty-five cards, each one showcasing a different angel with divine messages of sincere hope and comfort.
 Tarot cards contain seventy-eight positive and negative cards in their turn.

 Tarot cards provide a holistic picture of a person’s future, past, and present.
-They’re meant to give you general life advice and guide you toward answers to specific questions, but the cover nearly all facets of your life.
+They’re meant to give you general life advice and guide you toward answers to specific questions, but they cover nearly all facets of your life.

 The messages from the tarot deck come from the psychic ability of the card reader or fortuneteller and their ability to tap into the universe, the divine, or whatever energy they choose to tap into to understand the cards.

 Angel cards, meanwhile, give you a definite message from heavenly messengers, usually in response to one question.
-Their purpose is smaller in scope and usually answers one questions rather than giving you general life information.
+Their purpose is smaller in scope and usually answers one question rather than giving you general life information.